greenelab/iscb-diversity-manuscript/manuscript.md

 Finally, in all versions of the analysis, rather than applying a hard assignment for each prediction, we analyzed the raw prediction probability values to capture the uncertainty of the prediction model.
 Although we expect our estimates of disparities for citation-weighted analyses to be conservative, through each analysis, the overall findings remained consistent.
 Examining the literature with and without citation weighting, we learned that disparities exist and these disparities are large enough to overcome existing disparities in citation patterns.

-## Resource Availability

-### Lead Contact
-Further information and requests for resources and reagents should be directed to and will be fulfilled by the Lead Contact, Casey Greene (casey.s.greene@cuanschutz.edu).

-### Materials Availability

-This study did not generate new materials.

-## Data and Code Availability

-All data have been deposited at <https://github.com/greenelab/iscb-diversity> and are publicly available as of the date of publication.
-DOIs are listed in the key resources table.
-Our Wikipedia name dataset is dedicated to the public domain under CC0 License at <https://github.com/greenelab/wiki-nationality-estimate>, with source code to construct the dataset available under a BSD 3-Clause License.

-All original code has been deposited at Zenodo and is publicly available as of the date of publication.
-DOIs are listed in the key resources table.
-Specifically, our analysis of authors and ISCB-associated honorees is available under CC BY 4.0 at <https://github.com/greenelab/iscb-diversity>, with source code also distributed under a BSD 3-Clause License [@doi:10.5281/zenodo.5014756].
-Rendered Python and R notebooks from this repository are browsable at [greenelab.github.io/iscb-diversity](https://greenelab.github.io/iscb-diversity/).
-Our analysis of PubMed, PubMed Central, and author names relies on the Python pubmedpy package, developed as part of this project and available under a Blue Oak Model License 1.0 at <https://github.com/dhimmel/pubmedpy> and on [PyPI](https://pypi.org/project/pubmedpy/).
-No additional information is required to reanalyze the data reported in this paper.

-This manuscript was written openly on GitHub at [github.com/greenelab/iscb-diversity-manuscript](https://github.com/greenelab/iscb-diversity-manuscript) using Manubot [@doi:10.1371/journal.pcbi.1007128].
-The Manubot HTML version is available under a Creative Commons Attribution (CC BY 4.0) License at [greenelab.github.io/iscb-diversity-manuscript](https://greenelab.github.io/iscb-diversity-manuscript/).

 ## References {.page_break_before}